YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 ## Ground Types

-The usual definition of the recursive list type can then be decomposed into the two finer steps:
+The usual definition of the recursive list type can then be decomposed into the three finer steps:
 1. Abstracting over the self type.
 1. Instantiating the abstract type by self type.
 1. Equating the instance with the self type to close the loop.